AzolaMartin/risk-incident-sql-project/README.md

-# Enterprise Risk & Incident Overview (Beginner SQL)
+# Enterprise Risk & Incident Overview

-This beginner-friendly SQL project demonstrates how to join structured tables and answer practical business questions about **risk** and **incidents**—similar to the data reasoning used in enterprise risk and analytics environments.
+This SQL project demonstrates how to join structured tables and answer practical business questions about **risk** and **incidents**—similar to the data reasoning used in enterprise risk and analytics environments.

 ## What’s inside
 - **3 tables**: `departments`, `incidents`, `risk_scores`